 - pickles – the smell of their brine literally forces your hand to reach out for the shot glass

 - tomatoes, full of sunlight, shiny and bursting from its juice

-- bunch of scallions and other garden greens bringing taste of season to your table
+- bunch of scallions and other garden greens bringing the taste of the season to your table

 - crunchy radishes